 However, some people like using an existing template and modifying parts until it feels cohesive to them.
 A maximalist is more likely to use that method to decorate their homes.

 When visiting a local home furnishing store like Ikea, you may need an addition to the room.
-If you need more structures in the room, then you are likely thinking of function like a minimalist.
+If you need more structures in the room, then you are likely thinking of functioning like a minimalist.
 But if you are more drawn to accents that fit your creativity, then you will want to indulge like a maximalist.

 Conclusion